Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 New Crobuzon's political radicals take various forms, but perhaps the most noteworthy formation are those readers and producers of the illegal news-sheet *Runagate Rampant*.
 In one sense, the paper is not dissimmilar the *Quarrel*, or the *Beacon*, or any of the city's reputable papers - news, arts and industry are all covered inside - what seperates *Double-R*, as it is known by many, is that takes an explicitly seditionist position on the political questions of the day.

-*RR*'s position is never totally static, since its writers and readers maintain a close eye on the ever-changing goings-on in the factories and the streets as well as in parliament, but a typical *Runagate Rampant* might denounce all parties and call for the spoiling of ballots and for the building of a party from below - a party of the poor and of the workers.
+*RR*'s position is never totally static, since its writers and readers maintain a close eye on the ever-changing goings-on in the factories and the streets as well as in parliament, but a typical issue of *Runagate Rampant* might denounce all parties and call for the spoiling of ballots and for the building of a party from below - a party of the poor and of the workers.

 Unlike New Crobuzon's legal press, *Double-R* (as well as its smaller cousins and sometimes rivals *The Shout*, *Forge* and others) is a tool for radical organising.
 Readers might be seen in after-work drinking sessions, discreetly pointing out an article to a sympathetic co-worker, or attending picket lines with a copy or two tucked under their coat.
 Reports of strikes, crimes of the state, and planned Quiller actions, whilst absent in *Quarrel*, are all reported in *RR*, providing readers with the knowledge to undertake collective action where necessary.

+The production of the paper takes place in a hidden subterranean office in Dog Fenn.
+Few but the founding editor of *RR* Benjamin Flex, in whose wardrobe the secret door to the office is located, and a select few writers of the news-sheet, are aware of its location.

 ---